 After Kreil was informed about his transfer to Prague, he took care of the acquisition of magnetic instruments for his new place of work.
 His goal was to make magnetic and weather observations as often as possible.
 As the budget of the observatory was quite limited, he tried to recruit volunteers.
+Kreil wrote the following:

-Kreil wrote: "As soon as I learned about my move to Prague, I tried to obtain instruments similar to those I used in Milan.
+As soon as I learned about my move to Prague, I tried to obtain instruments similar to those I used in Milan.
 Given the lively interest for science which was in Prague, I was hopeful of finding ready co-workers, because only using joint forces one can unearth secrets which are so tenaciously hidden by nature.
 And my hopes were answered.
 While instruments were unpacked, several young volunteers applied and offered assistance, so I was able to start regular observations shortly after my arrival.
-More observers applied during the first month of operation, and thanks to their eagerness and diligence in acquiring new skills I could extend the set of hourly magnetic and meteorological observations to period from 5 a.m. to 11 p.m., observation period which was before only wishful thinking" (Kreil, 1840).
+More observers applied during the first month of operation, and thanks to their eagerness and diligence in acquiring new skills I could extend the set of hourly magnetic and meteorological observations to period from 5 a.m. to 11 p.m., observation period which was before only wishful thinking (Kreil, 1840).

 In a short time, Kreil managed to put together a group of six co-workers.
 The most important of them was Karl Fritsch, who, although a meteorologist by profession, also took part in magnetic observations.
-In spite of six volunteers, it became soon clear that the initially launched 19 observations a day were not sustainable in the long run and the number of observations was stabilised at 10 per day.
-Besides of regular observation, there were also two specific categories of measurements carried out in the first decade: (1) Observations of magnetic storms initiated when the observer noticed rapid changes in declination or horizontal intensity.
-(2) Term-day observations organised in the frame of the Göttingen Magnetic Union that continued even after the Union formally ceased its activities.
-The observations took place one day a month and were carried out with a frequency of 5 min.
+In spite of six volunteers, it became soon clear that the initially launched 19 observations a day were not sustainable in the long run, and the number of observations was stabilised at 10 per day.
+In addition to the regular observations, there were also two specific categories of measurements carried out in the first decade: (1) observations of magnetic storms initiated when the observer noticed rapid changes in declination or horizontal intensity and (2) termday observations organised in the framework of the Göttingen Magnetic Union that continued even after the union formally ceased its activities.
+The observations took place 1 day a month and were carried out with a frequency of 5 min.

-Simultaneously with the beginning of the observations in July 1839, Kreil started publishing yearbooks entitled "Magnetische und meteorologische Beobachtungen zu Prag" (hereafter referred to as Beobachtungen) thanks to which all magnetic and meteorological data were preserved.
-The title was changed to "Magnetische und meteorologische Beobachtungen auf der k. k.
-Sternwarte zu Prag" in 1868.
-The scans of all 78 volumes of the Beobachtungen are accessible at https://www.ig.cas.cz/en/prague-observatory-yearbooks/.
-Between 1842 and 1845, Kreil also compiled four volumes of yearbook "Astronomisch-meteorologisches Jahrbuch für Prag".

-Kreil joined the Prague Observatory as an assistant and later, in 1845, was appointed director of the observatory.
+Simultaneously with the beginning of the observations in July 1839, Kreil started publishing yearbooks entitled Magnetische und meteorologische Beobachtungen zu Prag (hereafter referred to as Beobachtungen) thanks to which all magnetic and meteorological data were preserved.
+The title was changed to Magnetische und meteorologische Beobachtungen auf der k. k.
+Sternwarte zu Prag in 1868.
+The scans of all 78 volumes of the Beobachtungen are accessible at https: //www.ig.cas.cz/en/prague-observatory-yearbooks/ (last access: 29 March 2023).
+Between 1842 and 1845, Kreil also compiled four volumes of the yearbook Astronomischmeteorologisches Jahrbuch für Prag.
+Kreil joined the Prague observatory as an assistant and later, in 1845, was appointed director of the observatory.
 He soon became a respected scientific personality in Prague.
-Since 1841, he was a member of the Royal Bohemian Society of Sciences, and in 1848 its Director.
+In 1841, he became a member of the Royal Bohemian Society of Sciences, and he later (in 1848) became its director.
 At the same time, he was asked by the Imperial Academy of Sciences in Vienna to draw up a proposal for a meteorological observation system for Austria.
 Subsequently, in 1850, he was called up to Vienna to establish the Central Institute for Meteorology and Earth Magnetism and became its first director.
 Along with him, Karl Fritsch also went to Vienna.
-He later became the vice-director of the Central Institute and was also a co-founder of the Austrian Meteorological Society.
+He later became the vice director of the Central Institute for Meteorology and Earth Magnetism and was also a co-founder of the Austrian Meteorological Society.